danielbodnar/awesome-stars/README.md

 ## command-line

+- [simeg/functional-shell](https://github.com/simeg/functional-shell) - map and filter in your shell
+- [mikaelmello/inquire](https://github.com/mikaelmello/inquire) - A Rust library for building interactive prompts
+- [tbillington/kondo](https://github.com/tbillington/kondo) - Cleans dependencies and build artifacts from your projects.
+- [solidiquis/erdtree](https://github.com/solidiquis/erdtree) - A modern, cross-platform, multi-threaded, and general purpose filesystem and disk-usage utility that is aware of .gitignore and hidden file rules.
+- [svenstaro/miniserve](https://github.com/svenstaro/miniserve) - 🌟 For when you really just want to serve some files over HTTP right now!
 - [out-of-cheese-error/the-way](https://github.com/out-of-cheese-error/the-way) - A code snippets manager for your terminal.
 - [lemoony/snipkit](https://github.com/lemoony/snipkit) - Snippet CLI manager for quickly accessing shell snippets without leaving the terminal.
 - [LyonSyonII/run](https://github.com/LyonSyonII/run) - Run commands in the languages you love!